Skip to main content

 The magic bytes identify the protocol:

-If a frame doesn't start with RCP1, the connection should be closed.
+If a frame doesn't start with RCPX, the connection should be closed.

 Flags